 The internal control system is supported by the internal audit process.
 The internalaudit is conducted by a Chartered Accountant in practice.
 The Audit Committee of the Boardreviews the Internal Audit process and the adequacy and effectiveness of internal auditand controls periodically.

 15. CAUTIONARY STATEMENT

 Statements in this Report particularly those which relate to Management Discussion andAnalysis describing the Company's objectives projections estimates and expectations mayconstitute "forward looking statements" within the meaning of applicable lawsand regulations.
 Actual results might differ materially from those either expressed orimplied.

 16. SUBSIDIARY COMPANIES

-The Company has four subsidiary companies as on 31st March 2018.
+The Company has four subsidiary companies as on 31st March 2022.

-The details are given in Annexure 'I'
+The details are given in Annexure 'III'

 134 OF THE COMPANIES ACT 2013 RULE 8 OF THE COMPANIES (ACCOUNTS) RULES 2014 AND RULE5 OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES 2014

-The details are given in Annexure 'II'
+The details are given in Annexure 'IV'

 18. NUMBER OF MEETINGS OF THE BOARD

-During the year under review five Board Meetings were convened and held.
+During the year under review Seven Board Meetings were convened and held.
 The detailsof which are given in the Corporate Governance Report.
 The intervening gap between theMeetings was within the period prescribed under the Companies Act 2013 and the SecuritiesExchange Board of India (Listing Obligations & Disclosure Requirements) Regulations2015 hereinafter called "Regulations 2015".

 19. DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirements of Section 134 (5) of the Companies Act 2013 inrespect of Directors' Responsibility Statement your Directors' to the best of theirknowledge and ability state that:
+Pursuant to the requirements of Section 134 (3) and (5) of the Companies Act 2013 inrespect of Directors' Responsibility Statement your Directors' to the best of theirknowledge and ability state that:

 a) in the preparation of the Annual Financial Statements for the year ended 31stMarch 2022 the applicable accounting standards have been followed along with the properexplanation relating to material departures;

 c) proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities; d)the Annual Financial Statements have been prepared on a going concern basis;

 e) proper internal financial controls were in place and that the financial controlswere adequate and were operating effectively; and